garystafford/spring-postgresql-demo/README.md

 # Spring 2.0 PostgreSQL RESTful Service

 Spring Boot 2.0 microservice, backed by PostgreSQL, and designed for deployment to Pivotal Cloud Foundry (PCF).
+Database changes are being handled by Liquibase.

 ## Build and Run